-It is commonly used today to tone the male reproductive system and boost the production in reproductive hormones in men.
+It is commonly used today to tone the male reproductive system and boost the production of reproductive hormones in men.

 It has also been used by females with fertility issues and reproductive organ problems as well.
 It is still being used to treat many urinary tract disorders.

 One of the other issues that its use has been focused on is benign prostatic hyperplasia (BPH.)

 Testosterone collects in the prostate and the converts to dihydrotestosterone (DHT.)
 This causes the cells to multiply quickly causing an enlargement of the prostate.
 Saw palmetto is thought to inhibit the conversion of testosterone to DHT and also the binding of DHT to receptor sites.

 Saw palmetto has also been touted as an anabolic agent, contributing to muscle growth.
 This is also a by-product of the action of testosterone, stopping its conversion to DHT.
 This leads to more free-floating testosterone, which is an anabolic agent and leads to more muscle mass.